NasalDaemon/Static-DI/docs/node-structure.md

       ```cpp
       struct PiCache : di::Node
       {
+         // (Optional) list dependencies of this node
+         using Requires = di::Requires<trait::Pi>;
+         // Checks early that the node has all required dependencies provided to it by the cluster.
+         // If requirements are specified, and any dependencies are queried via getNode or ResolveTypes
+         // for traits not in the above list, the node will not compile.
+         // If a requirement is optional, i.e. the getNode call is not necessarily made
+         // by this node in every graph, then the trait can be specified as `trait::TraitName*`
+         // in the Requires list, so that the dependency is only checked at the point of use.

          using Traits = di::Traits<PiCache, trait::Pi>;

          // Context can only be deduced in member functions via an explicit object parameter (deducing-this)